welpo/osc.garden/content/blog/data-analysis-music-streaming/index.md

 ## What’s the best (and worst) paying service?

-**Note**: my data may not be representative of the whole streaming industry.
+{{ admonition(type="note", title="NOTE", text='My data may not be representative of the whole streaming industry.
 Although a big—likely the main—factor in determining the pay rate is the decisions made by top executives, other variables play a role, including the country, number of paying users, and total number of streams for a month.
 Further, I have limited data from services like <span class="service Tidal">Tidal</span>, <span class="service Snapchat">Snapchat</span>, or <span class="service Amazon">Amazon Prime</span>.
-Refer to the last graph for details on the streams per service.
+Refer to the last graph for details on the streams per service.') }}

 <details>
 <summary>Click to view code</summary>